 Digital banks have their pros and cons.

 Savers like them for their high-interest savings rates and no-monthly-fee general banking.
 On the flip side, if you conduct transactions that are easier done face-to-face, having to call or navigate an online website for answers can be annoying.

 Wealth One Bank of Canada has some branches in Ontario and Vancouver which means those living in these places can go to a branch to get assistance.
 Canadians of Chinese origin/background may find the bank particularly appealing given the focus they give to the Chinese Canadian community.

-One downside to Wealth One is a lack of a chequing account, credit card, or more robust investment options.
+Some downsides to Wealth One are the lack of a credit card or more robust investment options.
 This makes it difficult to consider them as a one-stop shop for all your banking needs.

 Wealth One Bank of Canada Review